 However, when I tell this to people (especially those from New Jersey) they often don’t believe me, “How could you seriously speak ill of ‘The father of invention?!'”

 Then I show them this:

 They usually get it then.

-Yes, Thomas Edison electrocuted an elephant in an effort to show the superiority of his direct current vs. Nikola Tesla’s alternating current.
-Edison’s rivalry with Tesla is extremely well documented and the man went to outlandish lengths to prove himself right, to discredit Tesla and to destroy his life.
+Yes, Thomas Edison electrocuted an elephant to show the “superiority” of his direct current vs. Nikola Tesla’s alternating current.
+Edison’s rivalry with Tesla is extremely well documented, and the man went to outlandish lengths to prove himself right, to discredit Tesla and to destroy his life.

-In the end, Edison was wrong but he managed to nearly erase Tesla from the popular vernacular.
-To this day most in our society while most have no clue who Tesla was and think of Edison when they think of electricity.
+In the end, Edison was wrong, but he managed to nearly erase Tesla from the popular vernacular.
+To this day, most in our society have no clue who Tesla was and think of Edison when they think of electricity.